ilsenatorov/kilter-gpt/README.md

 ## TODO

-* Improve tokenizer functionality, move all the tokenization logic to the tokenizer class
+* Improve tokenizer functionality, move all the tokenization/padding logic to the tokenizer class
 * Add some automatic evaluation metrics (similarity to real data, consistency, etc.)
-* Better config handling
 * Convert dataset to hf dataset?
 * Add a script to convert the model to onnx?
 * Plot UMAP of token embeddings to check for logical clustering